Request to call (Puru)

 On the third day of the trek, we will trek up to Pangbuche from Namche Bazar.
 Before we reach Pangboche, we will briefly stop at Tengboche, a stunning location where you can see a higher Everest region monastery known as Tengboche.

 This monastery is the largest in the Khumbu valley and is at an altitude of 3990 meters.
 Tengboche is a magnificent location known for its spectacular view of the Ama Dablam valley and the Everest mountain range.
-We trek for approximately two additional hours to Pangbohe after enjoying our time exploring the monastery.
+After enjoying exploring the monastery, we trekked for approximately two additional hours to Pangbohe.

-The trail leads us to the beautiful Phunkethata and Debuche valleys, where we can take in the views of Thamserku, Ama-doubled, and many other mountains.
+The trail leads us to the beautiful Phunkethata and Debuche valleys, where we can take in the views of Thamserku, Ama Dablam, and many other mountains.
 Your hotel for the night is the best tea house in Pangboche.

-In the early morning hours, the monastery in Tengboche and the mountains surrounding it appear pristine and extremely impressive.
+In the early morning, the monastery in Tengboche and the mountains surrounding it appear pristine and extremely impressive.
 After breakfast, our trail takes us through a lovely forest that Werner calls "Merlin's Forest" due to its magical quality, down to the river, and then back up to Pangboche.

 We marvel at Ama-Dablam, one of the world's most beautiful mountains, as we travel past several Chortens, Mani-stone walls, and small villages.
 Following lunch, we trek into the Imja Khola Valley, passing the impressive north face of Ama Dablam.
 We hike up to Dingboche for a well-deserved rest after crossing the Lobuche River.

 The day begins with a gradual ascent to Duglha.
 From there, the trail climbs steeply to the ridge at the top of Chukpo Lari, where a moving line of memorials honours climbers who have perished on Everest expeditions since they began.
-We spend the night at the lodge after a short, gradual ascent to Lobuche and a glimpse of the border Himalayas.
+After a short, gradual ascent to Lobuche and a glimpse of the border Himalayas, we spend the night at the lodge.

 Today is the most exciting and eagerly anticipated day.
 The trail from Lobuche leads to a flat meadow for a while before following the Khumbu Glacier north and briefly climbing up.
-To get to Gorak Shep, the trail climbs onto the Khumbu Glacier's lateral moraine.
+The trail climbs onto the Khumbu Glacier's lateral moraine to reach Gorak Shep.
 The path affords an excellent view of the trans-Himalayan range and the massive Khumbu Glacier.

-After checking into our room, we walk to Gorak Shep to Everest Base Camp after lunch.
+After checking into our room, we walked to Gorak Shep and Everest Base Camp after lunch.
 The path continues on the moraine of the Khumbu glacier, and due to the glacier's melting, the course frequently changes with the seasons.
 After taking a picture at Base Camp, we proceed back to Gorakshep.

 Today, we wake up early and climb for two hours to reach Kalapathar, at the base of Mt.
 Pumori.
 From Kalapathar, we can get a 360-degree view of the majestic Himalayas, including Mt.
-Everest, Nuptse, Lola, Khumbutse, Ama Table, Tabuchi, Cholatse, and Thamserku.
+Everest, Nuptse, Lhotse, Khumbutse, Ama Dablam, Taboche, Cholatse, and Thamserku.

 We can also see the Khumbu glacier and Everest Base Camp.
 After breakfast, we walk through the Khumbu glacier's moraine, passing Lobuche, before returning to Pheriche and spending the night at the lodge.